 Picture: Portugal laurel – Surely wished it had avoided transplant shock!

-Three factors trigger plants to go into shock when transplanting:
+Three factors cause plants to go into shock when transplanting:

 - damage and wounds to roots and branches,